Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Cutting up your credit cards is the one sure way to ensure that you are not tempted to use them again and make your debt situation worse.

-Please Note – Martin Lewis says that you can ‘slash your credit card debt with this simple trick‘.
+Please Note – Martin Lewis says that you can ‘slash your credit card debt with simple tactics‘.
 We think it’s definitely something to keep in mind.

 Next, you should make steps towards improving your credit rating.
 Reducing all kinds of debt that you have, paying loans on time, refraining from taking new loans and making sure that your report is error-free will all be important.

 Improving your credit rating is something that can seem a little daunting but with a little knowledge, it is definitely achievable.
 The great team over at The Money Advice Service have created an excellent article designed to fill in a few of the blanks regarding all things credit score!
 ‘How to improve your credit score‘.

 You never know when and what you’re going to need money for.
 Dedicate a small amount of each salary to an emergency fund.
 This money should be kept available for emergencies only.

 The amount could be small – start with five or 10 per cent of your salary.
 As time goes by, you can begin dedicating larger amounts to the emergency fund.
 You should also have a really good idea about what the money’s going to be used for.

 The emergency fund shouldn’t be kept at home.
 Put the money in a bank so that you’ll benefit from the interest rate.
 Otherwise, the inflation will decrease the value of the amount you’ve managed to save.